-If a button is assigned to an ME or aux bus you can press and hold the button to be able to select a different ME or aux bus.
+If a button is assigned to an ME, aux bus, or chroma key, you can press and hold the button to be able to select a different ME, aux bus, or chroma key.
 If the user button is assigned to an Aux, it will allow you to select a different Aux.